Monday, June 13, 2011

 For instance:

-The Large Hadron Collider (LHC) is [...] used to shoot very small particles into each other at high speed. [source]
+The Large Hadron Collider (LHC) is [...] used to shoot very small particles into each other at high speed. [source]is much simpler than

 The Large Hadron Collider (LHC) is the world's largest and highest-energy particle accelerator.
 It is expected to address some of the most fundamental questions of physics, advancing the understanding of the deepest laws of nature. [source]